-Like any trade there may well be the odd one who does take advantage and this is why you should always do some research before you hire one.
+Like any trade, there may well be the odd one who does take advantage and this is why you should always do some research before you hire one.
 However, the majority of fully-licensed plumbers are experienced professionals who do a very good job.
-With this in mind, the going rate for such a plumber is around $100-$150 per hour + GST.
+With this in mind, the going rate for a licenced plumber is around $100-$150 per hour + GST.

-While this might sound a lot, most plumbing services will have relatively large overheads in the way of stock, vehicles, equipment, plus ongoing training and therefore this price is necessary to cover these criteria.
+While this might sound a lot, most plumbing services will have relatively significant overheads in the way of stock, vehicles, equipment, plus ongoing training, and therefore this price is necessary to cover these criteria.

 What about flat rate fees?

-To get round the thorny issue of hourly fees, some plumbing companies are moving to flat rate payment.
+To get around the thorny issue of hourly fees, some plumbing companies are moving to flat-rate payment.
 This means that any work completed is carried out in exchange for a fixed price.

 The problem comes when a job that’s been priced on a fixed rate goes on for longer or is more complicated than expected.
 This is a risk that a plumber has to carry because they can’t then turn around and ask the customer for more cash.

-When it comes to fees and payment there are pros and cons to both hourly and fixed rate charging.
-Probably the best advice is to do your homework and go with the method and the plumber that you feel most comfortable with.
+When it comes to hourly fees or by the job payment there are pros and cons to both hourly and fixed rate charging.
+Probably the best advice is to do your homework, or get several quotes, and go with the method and the plumber that you feel most comfortable with.

-If you're in need of a reliable and experienced plumbing service and you reside in the Brisbane area, then contact Brisbane Plumbing and Drainage on 0421 185 947.
+If you’re in need of reliable and experienced plumbing service and you reside in the Brisbane area, then contact Brisbane Plumbing and Drainage.
 We have a wealth of experience to help you with all your plumbing needs, Why not contact us today for a competitive quote?
-You'll be glad that you did.
+You’ll be glad that you did.